strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ![Amazon Verified Permissions policy](images/verified-permissions-policy.png)

-Use the sample policy available in our Github repository.
+Use the sample policy below.
 This sample policy permits view and create access to an application for a user called aadkins@sonar-systems.com.

 ```
 permit (